 One of the most exciting aspects, in my personal view, is extending the role of actuaries in the rating process.
 Dynamic pricing means that you consider not only the given tariff logic but competitor pricing, underwriting rules, propensity models, optimum discount models or price elasticity, and the like.
 Technically, this requires that the actuary can deploy tariffs faster, with lower IT involvement.
 And we use classical actuarial skills in model building in the underwriting process.
 So underwriters and actuaries will collaborate more intensively.

 All in all, such an innovation program needs to be based on an analytical ecosystem that provides a seamless and robust process experience to actuaries whilst integrating good working third-party tools, where reasonable.
 Automation, governance and transparency are key.
 In his article on the evolving role of actuaries for the innovation agenda of insurance my colleague Dr Andreas Becks sketches why not only the actuarial department but also the CEO’s digital transformation agenda and every customer’s experience can fundamentally benefit from a smart analytical ecosystem.
-This article will be published on 23 September on Hidden Insights and will be linked here, too.

 It’s not a flow – it’s a loop!